LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

 There are three examples posted on Moodle.
 The first two use `if else` statements.
 Lets do one of them together.

+### Best Practices

+- Only one `return` from a function
+  When you use an `if` statement inside a funciton, you should only have one `return` statement in the function, don't return from inside an if statement.
+- Use curly braces around the code in each branch of an `if`, `else if`, `else` statement whether they are requried or not.

 ## Reference